 How to Get Immediate Help

-If you've just started working on savings for your emergency fund and the worst occurs, you have options.
+If you've just started working on savings for your emergency fund and the worst occurs, you have several options.
 First, determine exactly how much of your current savings or extra money you can use to throw at the problem.

 Do you have an emergency fund in place?
 When you follow our step-by-step guide to getting emergency money now, you will feel more secure and confident about your ability to deal with unexpected life events.